-- "Background" below - "Prerequisite Import the Managed View from HP Universal CMDB" on the next page - "Define the Automation Policy in Configuration Manager" on the next page - "View Policy Evaluation Results" on the next page
+- · "Background" on the next page - "Prerequisite Import the Managed View from HP Universal CMDB" on the next page - "Define the Automation Policy in Configuration Manager" on the next page - "View Policy Evaluation Results" on page 246

 The owner of the HP Portal application needs to continually monitor the high-availability of his application.
 As a result, it is important to guarantee that when changes occur, the application will continue to function in accordance with its agreed to requirements.